 - Mehshar (محشر): The Day of Judgment; the gathering of all souls.

-- Tamheed (تمہید): Prelude, introduction, or foundation.
+- Tamheed (تمہید): A foundational premise or introductory prelude.

 Spiritual Echoes: The Universal Vision